In this article:

 Most of us have a complicated relationship with sugar.
 While we crave it and tend to indulge in treats that are high in sugars, we have an underlying assumption that sugar is terrible for our health.

 There are many different kinds of sugars, and yes, some sugars can have detrimental effects on our health.
 However, some natural sugars can satisfy our sweet tooth without harming our immune system.
 Let’s take a look at how you can use the autoimmune protocol (AIP) diet to determine if sugar is a trigger for your thyroid symptoms.

-The autoimmune protocol (AIP) diet aims to manage your autoimmune disease symptoms through food.
-The theory behind the AIP diet is that certain foods trigger inflammation and consequently exacerbate autoimmune conditions like Hashimoto’s and Graves’ disease.
-The AIP diet helps you to identify and eliminate all foods that may trigger autoimmune symptoms.
+The autoimmune protocol (AIP) diet is a temporary elimination diet that works to help reduce inflammation or other symptoms caused my autoimmune conditions like Hashimoto's thyroiditis.
+The theory behind the AIP diet is that certain foods trigger inflammation and consequently exacerbate autoimmune conditions.
+The AIP diet has two phases to help you identify and eliminate the foods that may trigger your autoimmune symptoms.

 Refined and processed sugars are not allowed in the AIP diet.
 Examples of sugars that are not allowed on the AIP diet include:

 - Agave (while this is a natural product, it is incredibly high in fructose content)